Six Nations results, standings and top try-scorers

 A team that completes a Grand Slam by beating all five other nations is awarded three extra bonus points to guarantee them the title.

-• France will play Ireland and England at the 81,338-capacity Stade de France in Paris and Italy at the 50,186-capacity Stade Pierre Mauroy in Lille
+• France played Ireland and England at the 81,338-capacity Stade de France in Paris and Italy at the 50,186-capacity Stade Pierre Mauroy in Lille

-• Wales' Principality Stadium in Cardiff can seat 73,931 fans
+• Wales' Principality Stadium in Cardiff seats 73,931 fans

 • Italy's Stadio Olimpico in Rome has room for 70,364 spectators

-• Scotland's homeground of Murrayfield in Edinburgh has a capacity of 67,144
+• Scotland's ground of Murrayfield in Edinburgh has a capacity of 67,144

-• Ireland's Aviva Stadium in Dublin can welcome 51,700 spectators
+• Ireland's Aviva Stadium in Dublin is able to host 51,700 spectators

 Who has won the most Six Nations titles?

-France's triumph in 2025 was their seventh since the championship became the Six Nations.
+France's triumph in 2026 was their eighth since the championship became the Six Nations.

-Their victory drew them level with England for the most titles won since Italy joined the tournament in 2000.
+Their victory moved them ahead of England's seven for the most titles won since Italy joined in 2000.

 Wales and Ireland have both won six Six Nations, while Scotland and Italy have never lifted the trophy.